Sunday, 30 July 2017

 On our second and last day in Rotorua on Wednesday, we woke to a warm, misty drizzle.
 So we decided that a forest walk would be ideal as it would give us a bit of shelter.

-We went to the Whakarewarewa Forest on the outskirts of town, which is famed for its Redwood trees and they are very beautiful.
+We went to the Whakarewarewa Forest on the outskirts of town, which is famed for its Redwood trees, and they are very beautiful.
 There are lots of different trails to choose from; we chose the Pohaturoa trail which is about seven and a half km.
-It started off through the forest and then rose to a couple of lookout points from which we could see the sprawling town of Rotorua below us with the lake beyond.
+It started off going through the forest and then rose to a couple of lookout points from which we could see the sprawling town of Rotorua below us with the lake beyond.
 It's a surreal view with steam rising all around from fumaroles and hot springs.
 It was a really good walk, and on our way the rain stopped and the sun came out.

 We spent the afternoon back at the Polynesian Spa.
 It's just so relaxing and it will be a long time before we get the chance to go again.
 This time we had the chance to sit on the delightful but very popular geothermally-heated poolside recliners before we left.
-I have really enjoyed our two days in the touristy but friendly and fascinating - and sulphurous - Rotorua.
+I have really enjoyed our two days in the friendly and fascinating - and sulphurous - Rotorua.

-Thursday 20 July 2017
+Thursday, 20 July 2017

 Polynesian Spa

 We arrived at the famous Rotorua Polynesian Spa mid-afternoon and stayed there until it was dark.
 I love a spa, and I love being in water outside, and this spa provided both.
 Although he says that he wouldn't go out of his way to visit one, James is not averse to the occasional spa, luckily for me!
 The Polynesian Spa is quite a big place and we could choose from various options but we went for the "lake pools" which vary from 36 degrees C to 42 degrees C and overlook Lake Rotorua, which is rather lovely.
 There are about six different pools of different temperatures which are fed by various springs.
 The Priest Spring is slightly acidic and is good for aches and pains.
 The Rachel Spring on the other hand is alkaline and allegedly blesses bathers with "an ageless beauty".
 No wonder Rotorua's spa retreats have been popular since Victorian times.
-Hopefully readers will notice a big difference in James' and my agility and good looks on our return to Scotland!
+Hopefully readers of this blog will notice a big difference in James' and my agility and good looks on our return to Scotland!

 We drifted around in the warm (or very hot!) waters for hours, as the light dimmed into night and the lights came on, twinkling around the lake.
 It was very relaxing.
 Later we strolled from our hotel to the nearby- and aptly named - Eat Street, where we had a tasty dinner in one of its many restaurants.
 We seem to be more or less used to New Zealand time, with the exception that we both inexplicably wake up at 3 a.m. although we do get back to sleep.